fluttered-book/fluttered-book.github.io/content/docs/learning-dart/parts.md

 ## Challenge: Computer parts

-You are making an app for a client.
+Imagine you are making an app for a client.
-The client is a local computer store and repair business.
+The client is a local computer store and PC repair business.
 They figured that they could cut costs if they had app to help them when building custom PCs.
-An app that can help them keep track of the parts and figure out which parts they need.
+An app that can help them keep track of the parts in a build and tell them how the parts fit together.

 Come up with a class hierarchy for assembling computer parts.